-Today, we return to the “On Top Of” series I began a while back as I recount our hike up the highest point in Massachusetts: Mount Greylock!
+Today, we return to the “On Top of” series I began a while back as I recount our hike up the highest point in Massachusetts: Mount Greylock!

-Anyway, Mount Greylock is located in the Taconic Mountains in the northwest corner of Massachusetts.
+Mount Greylock is located in the Taconic Mountains in the northwest corner of Massachusetts.
 It can be summited by car or on foot, with views from the top extending out over the state and 4 of its neighbors.
-However, the Massachusetts War Veterans Memorial Tower on the summit was closed for renovation when we were there so our views were somewhat limited.
+Unfortunately, the Massachusetts War Veterans Memorial Tower on the summit was closed for renovation when we were there so our views were somewhat limited.

 There are multiple trails to the summit, all of which are encompassed within the boundaries of Mount Greylock State Reservation.
 For the life of me, I can’t remember which trail we took, and looking at the trail map didn’t jog my memory.
 I do know that we eventually connected up with the Appalachian Trail near a shelter and a small pond, and followed it the rest of the way to the summit.